carpentries-incubator/reproducible-publications-quarto/episodes/09-biblio-crossref.md

 ## Adding Cross-referencing

 Cross-referencing is a useful way of directing your readers through your document, and it can be accomplished in Quarto.
 You may create cross-references to figures, tables, equations, sections, code listings, theorems, proofs, and more.
-We will cover how you can cross-reference figures, for examples of different objects, [visit](https://quarto.org/docs/authoring/cross-references.html).

 Essentially, every cross-referenceable entity requires a caption (description), the object info, and a label (unique identifier.
 Let's say we want to cross-reference Figure 1 in the paper.
 To do so, we will need to first create an id for it.
 If we are in the visual mode, we can double click the image, click the "Attributes" tab, and enter #fig1 as the ID.